maxim-saplin/ambilytics/README.md

 - No automatic geo, demographic, and language data collection for Measurement Protocol

 # Configuring Analytics

+Historically different now Google Analytics and Firebase Analytics are closely integrated products.
+In order to proceed you'll need Google account.
+Using this account you will set-up a project in Firebase Console which will be linked to a property in Google Analytics.
+All reports will be available in Google Analytics Console.

+## Start with Firebase

 1. Set up Google Analytics console and create a new GA4 property.
 2. Create a new Firebase project and link it to your GA4 property.